vj031206/VJ3-Speech-to-Image/README.md

 ### 1\.
 Clone the Repository

-First, clone the repository to your local machine.

 ```bash
 git clone https://github.com/vj031206/VJ3-Speech-to-Image.git
 cd VJ3-Speech-to-Image
 ```

 ### 2\.
 Create and Activate a Virtual Environment

-It's best practice to create a virtual environment to manage dependencies.

   * **On Windows:**
     ```bash